joker2888/ai-web-extensions/docs/README.md

     <a href="../you.com-omnibox">You.com Omnibox</a>
 </h3>

-<summary>Type @you in browser address bar to get results from You.com AI.
+Type @you in browser address bar to get results from You.com AI.

 <blockquote>
     <a href="https://ff.youomnibox.com?source=github&medium=readme&content=platform-link">